-2.6 Those making representations swill be called to_sit at the allotted desk alongside members to their statement and having made their statement should then return to the public area (or leave the meeting).
+2.6 Those making representations shoulwill be called to d sit at the allotted desk alongside members to make their statement and having made their statement should then return to the public area (or leave the meeting).

 2.7 Those making representations should not seek to circulate materials at the meeting.
-If new or further material is to be allowed following the publication of the Committee papers it should be received by democratic officers by midday day the day before the meeting.
+If new or further material is to be allowed following the publication of the Committee papers it should be received by Planning Officers by 5.00pm the Friday before the meeting to be published in the Late List.

 2.8 Written statements from third parties will not be read out in lieu of a speaker making representations in person.
 Statements will be included in the papers where received in time.
+This does not apply to Members.